Alterith/lecture-notes/lecture03/README.md

 5. I/O driver -- data transfer:

-- We've now crossed the portable kernel / device drivers boundary.
+- We've crossed the portable kernel / the software that deals with particular hardware boundary.

 - The kernel itself doesn't speak directly to the hardware devices;
      these is done to software called device drivers.